sous-chefs/samba/README.md

-  force_group # Assign Unix group as default primary, default '' browseable # yes, no default: yes options # list of additional options, e.g. 'inherit permissions' => 'yes' end
+  force_group # Assign Unix group as default primary, default '' browseable # yes, no default: yes options # list of additional options, e.g. 'inherit permissions' => 'yes' path # String for the path of directory to be served.
+Required. end
 ```